nishio/learn_language/coderunner/README.rst

  coderunner
 ============

-This is a tool to run test codes and check outputs.
+This is a tool to run codes and check outputs.

+When you learn/teach programming languages you will write small codes.

+Pairs of those codes and outputs are *tests*.
+To store and run them helps to know what is changed.

 Usage
 =====